Quicr/quicr-protocol-spec/moq-arch.md

 receive a given encoding of the video by subscribing just to the application component of the Name with a wildcard for group and object IDs.

-This allows a subscription to get all the frame in the current group if it joins lates, or wait until the next group before starting to get data, based on the subscription options.
-Changing to a different bitrate or resolution would use a a new subscription to the appropriate Name.
+This allows a subscription to get all the frames in the current group if it joins lates, or wait until the next group before starting to get data, based on the subscription options.
+Changing to a different bitrate or resolution would use a new subscription to the appropriate Name.

 The QUIC transport that QuicR is running on provides the congestion control but the application can see what objects are received and